 A solid red arrow indicates that drivers must stop and may not enter the intersection.

-Overland Park has many roundabouts, including two-lane roundabouts at Santa Fe and Conser, 113th and Switzer, 159th and Mission, and many smaller, one-lane roundabouts throughout the city.
+Overland Park has many roundabouts, including two-lane roundabouts at Santa Fe and Conser, 113th and Switzer, 159th and Mission and many smaller, one-lane roundabouts throughout the city.

-High-intensity activated crosswalk signals are pedestrian-friendly crosswalks.
-Signals above a street flash red when pedestrians have signaled that they want to cross the street.
-This provides safer crossing than traditional crosswalks because drivers are more likely to stop for a red light.
+High-Intensity Activated crossWalK signals are pedestrian-friendly crosswalks.
+Signals above a street turn on when pedestrians activate the push button, indicating they want to cross.
+This provides a safer crossing than traditional crosswalks because drivers are more likely to stop at red lights.